jesperschmidthansen/fdaux/README.md

 \partial_t u = -u\partial_xu + \nu \partial_x^2 u
 $$

 $u$ is some quantity we seek the solution for.
-In fdaux $u$ is an object type <code>fdQuant1d</code> - that is, a one dimensional quantity.
-The function that defines the rhs of the dynamical equation, ie. $\mathbf{F}$, must be on the form
+In fdaux the variable $u$ is a quantity in a one dimensional system which is specified through the object type <code>fdQuant1d</code>.
+The function that defines the rhs of the dynamical equation must be on the form

 <pre>
 <code>